-Did you know that YouTube is the second most visited website on the Internet, right after Google?
-There is no denying that YouTube has quickly risen to become the nexus of entertainment on the Internet, second only to Netflix.
-With over 2 billion monthly users, the platform commands a huge audience across the globe.
+Did you know that the YouTube algorithm plays a significant role in the success of the platform?
+YouTube, the second most visited website on the Internet, right after Google, has quickly risen to become the nexus of entertainment on the Internet, second only to Netflix.
+With over 2 billion monthly users, the YouTube algorithm effectively caters to a huge global audience.

 In this article, we’ll be taking a closer look on how YouTube’s algorithm delivers video recommendations to viewers, and how you can leverage that information to optimize your content on the platform.

 First off, how does the YouTube algorithm work in the first place?
 YouTube has stated that their algorithm, or what they call search and discovery system, was designed to help audiences find videos they want to watch while also maximizing long-term engagement and satisfaction.

 The algorithm works by studying viewers video preferences and perceived satisfaction, and then delivers a personalized stream of video recommendations that are tailored based on the aforementioned preferences.